Can Teachers and Students Be Friends?

 This excerpt has consistently been a Top 25 MiddleWeb post since it first appeared almost a decade ago.
 You’ll read two perspectives on the question: Can teachers be friends with students?
-The first response comes Ferlazzo himself (a high school teacher who has also taught middle school); the second from Rick Wormeli, an award winning middle school teacher & consultant and the author of two books for novice middle grades educators.
+The first response comes from Ferlazzo himself (a high school teacher who has also taught middle school); the second from Rick Wormeli, an award winning middle school teacher & consultant and the author of two books for novice middle grades educators.

 This is an important question with respect to instructional effectiveness since it brings up issues related to engagement, barriers, comportment, and respect—all key elements in teacher-student relationships.
 The question is also increasingly on teachers’ minds because of the rise of the social-media culture.

-I was a community organizer for 19 years prior to becoming a teacher 10 years ago.
+I was a community organizer for 19 years prior to becoming a teacher in 2003.
 One of the many organizing lessons I learned during that time and that I’ve tried to apply to teaching is the difference between public and private relationships.

 This is not an either/or perspective, and clearly must be more nuanced in an environment like a classroom.
 Nevertheless, keeping it in mind has helped me maintain more of a personal/professional “equilibrium” and helped my students learn important life lessons.